totoalpina/net-instructor-java/AppStructure.md

 ### Company
 The company delegate, first enrolls the company and grants the user owner privileges "owner" user who will create the company users and sets the role for every user.
-OWNER can acces all the Company sections including reports.
+OWNER can access all the Company sections including reports.

 ### Instructor
 Access all the sections that a normal user has privileges.